+STEP 3.
 Add the icing sugar and lemon juice to the raspberry purée and divide the mixture.
 Sift the powdered icing sugar into the sauce and add the lemon juice.
-Give it a good whisk until it's combined and lump-free (Image 4 & 5).
+Give it a good whisk until it's combined and lump-free (Image 4).

+STEP 4.
 Whisk the cream in a large bowl until soft peaks form.
-The air that we're adding into the mixture helps give the ice cream is light and creamy texture.
-I use hand-held electric beaters to do this but if you want the arm work out, then by all means do it by hand!
-(Image 7)
+The air that we're adding to the mixture helps give the ice cream its light and creamy texture.
+I use hand-held electric beaters to do this but if you want the arm to work out, then by all means do it by hand!
+(Image 6)

-Add in the condensed milk and vanilla extract and whisk on low to combine (Image 8).
+STEP 5.
+Add in the condensed milk and vanilla extract and whisk on low to combine (Image 7).

-4. Layer and freeze.
+STEP 7.
+Layer and freeze.
 I use a metal 2lb loaf pan to freeze the ice cream in, but use whatever container you prefer.
 Now the fun part!!
-Pour the mixture into a freezer-safe pan (Image 11).
-Drizzle the reserved purée over it.
-Decorate with a couple of fresh raspberries and a sprinkle of chocolate, cover with baking paper and plastic wrap and freeze for a minimum of 4 hours (Image 12, 13 & 14).
+Pour the mixture into a freezer-safe pan (Image 10).

 TIP: Make it look professional.